Children’s Africana Book Awards 2018

 Atinuke is the author of many picture books that include her popular Anna Hibiscus series.
 Baby Goes to Market is a delightful read-aloud story by this award winning author.
 Along with the enchanting illustrations by Angela Brooksbank, this charming counting book is grounded in an authentic setting of a bustling west African market.
-Atinuke’s roots among the Yoruba of southwest Nigeria together with Angela Brookbank’s Ghanaian and Nigerian experiences combine to tell a fun account of everyday encounters and transactions.
+Atinuke’s roots among the Yoruba of southwest Nigeria together with Angela Brookbank’s early years living in Ghana and Nigeria combine to tell a fun account of everyday encounters and transactions.

 Mama Africa, How Miriam Makeba Spread Hope with Her Song.
 Kathryn Erskine and Charly Palmer (illus.).
 Farrar Straus Giroux, 2017.